FedeDC512/SwiftPokedex/README.md

 ## Overview

-This project is a Pokédex app featuring the first 151 Pokémon, developed using Swift and SwiftUI as part of the Apple Foundation Program 2024 at the University of Palermo.
+This project is a Pokédex app featuring the first 151 Pokémon, developed using Swift and SwiftUI as part of the "Apple Foundation Program 2024" at the University of Palermo.
 The app provides a comprehensive display of Pokémon information, including their images, stats, and other details.

 ## Features